ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 Server](https://hpcc.ucr.edu/manuals/linux_basics/text/#rstudio-server) and
 [VSCode](https://hpcc.ucr.edu/manuals/hpc_cluster/selected_software/vscode/)
 provide only partial solutions.
 The following focuses on using Nvim and Tmux.
 Emacs can be used as an alternative to Nvim.

-### Vim overview

-The following opens a file (here `myfile`) with nvim (or vim).
-If nvim is not found then it might need to be loaded with `module load neovim` first.
 The main advantages of Neovim compared to Vim are its better performance and its built-in terminal emulator facilitating the communication among Neovim and interactive programming environments, such as command-line UIs and R. Since the Vim and Neovim